episub/episub-typescript-base/README.md

 This is a bootstrap repo designed to formalise the recommended way to build single page client side applications at Episub.

+## Bugs

+In the console when the site is first opened React 16.3 will report "unsafe legacy lifecycles".
+This is due to react-hot-loader and can be ignored.
+A future update to react-hot-loader should fix this.

+## TODO

+* Implement happypack to multithread loaders.
+This might not be possible with nested loaders but worth checking out when code base gets larger.
+* Implement a React ErrorBoundary example
+* Improve method of displaying dynamic content in the toolbar
+* Make the drawer hide when the screen size is very small (and use a toolbar button to show/hide)
+* Create individual pages for demoing each library in use by the boilerplate with documentation for the examples written on those pages rather than relying on documentation in the readme

 ## Adding new packages

 This setup comes with a set of standard packages recommended for using to build a client side application.
 If you wish to add more make sure you include type definitions for any dependencies that don't include them by default.